Charnwood-Challenge/Charnwood-Challenge.github.io/raceinformation.md

 ## Route

-The route is as per previous years (details on the website) with only minor changes coming into the Beacon Hill Upper Carpark due to the new fence which has been installed (and watch out for a couple of low tree branches on the Permissive Path!).
+The route is as per previous years (details on the website), other than some minor changes to the start and finish locations to accommodate the change in Event HQ venue.
+The course will still be approximately the same length (~10 miles), so any records should still stand!
-Please note that the Beacon Hill Sculpture trail will still be in place on the day of the event, on the section of the route between Beacon Hill Upper Car Park and Deans Lane.
-By all means enjoy the works of art as you pass by, but please be mindful of and courteous to other members of the public when running/walking through this area and allow sufficient space when passing anyone.
+Entrants are reminded of the hazards inherent in off-road/trail running and acknowledge that they are entering and running/walking this race at their own risk and are responsible for their own safety during the event.
+These hazards include rough and uneven ground, such as rocks, mud, tree roots, and wet grass, together with steep climbs and descents, and that some sections are rural and remote from road access.
+In particular, this year we are aware that some sections of the permissive path alongside the stream after the Dean’s Lane road crossing are quite eroded in places, so please watch your footing (as on the rest of course).
+Although some parts of the course have been quite overgrown over the summer, hopefully these will have died down by the date of the event.
+(In addition, there are a couple of low tree branches on the permissive path which we hope will be removed before the day, and will confirm this during the pre-race briefing.)
+Participants are reminded of the Event Disclaimer which they will have accepted as part of the entry process.
 Ideally we would like all participants to be safely back at the Scout HQ by 1pm so we can stand down the marshal team, who will have been out on the course since early that morning.
 While we would like everyone to be able to enjoy the event and take on the challenge at their level, please bear this in mind